helmutkemper/iotmaker.docker.builder/doc.md

 #### SetCsvLogPath

-English: Defines the log file path, in CSV format, containing container usage statistics.
-Input: path: Log file path. removeOldFile: true deletes the file if it exists; false adds more records to the existing file.
+English: Defines the log file path\, in CSV format\, containing container usage statistics\.
+Input: path: Log file path\. removeOldFile: true deletes the file if it exists; false adds more records to the existing file\.

 ```
 Note: - This function must be used in conjunction with the StartMonitor() and StopMonitor() functions;